Why I (probably) won't become a React Developer

 What are dependencies and NPM?

-Gatsby helped me understand these concepts better than I could with the React documentation and basic examples.
+Gatsby helped me understand these concepts better than I could with the React developer tools, documentation, and basic examples.
 In my spare time, I started building themes for the Gatsby repository.
 A few of them were accepted.
 Because they are Open Source, I have to actively maintain them.
-Again, in my spare time, which gradually has improved my understanding of working with React and its developer documentation.
+Again, in my spare time, which gradually has improved my understanding of working with React development.

 This gave me a false idea of where I actually am with React.